OMV’s approach to drive innovation & technology:

 Extending the lifetime and reliability of materials and facilities is an OMV priority for ensuring safe, sustainable and cost-efficient hydrocarbon production.
 OMV implemented extensive corrosion control and material selection programs for optimum equipment performance and maximum service life, saving more than EUR 450 mn over the past 20 years.
 With the recent increase in sour crude, pipelines and processing equipment degrade faster than usual.
 OMV is investigating new technologies, such as nanotechnology coatings, to improve

 material resistance and reliability.
 This approach has also had a major positive impact on health, environmental and safety issues.
-Additionally, OMV developed a polymer lining for tubing, patented in 16 countries.
+Additionally, OMV developed a plastic lining for tubing, patented in 16 countries.
 Lined tubing is tubing where crosslinked polyethylene pipes are inserted in order to protect the tubing from abrasion and corrosion.

 Within OMV’s recently established nanotechnology department, research is directed to increase integrity, improve production and finally reduce operating costs.
 Initial tests have been started with a successful first pilot in Romania, where the cost for chemicals to avoid paraffin problems could be reduced substantially.
 Additionally, the number of well interventions could be lowered.